 McGregor vs Alvarez: The Champ Champ

 This fight was truly the peak of McGregor.
-Stepping into the Octagon with lightweight champion Eddie Alvarez after weeks of trash talk at press conferences, McGregor found the pockets of space to attack Alvarez and dropped him multiple times in the first round, without being able to finish the fight.
-The second round saw him land a nice combo to sit Alvarez down before pouncing on top of him to land the final shots of the fight.
+Stepping into the Octagon with lightweight champion Eddie Alvarez after weeks of trash talk at press conferences, McGregor found the pockets of space to attack Alvarez and dropped him multiple times in the first round without being able to finish the fight.
+The second round saw him land a nice combo to sit Alvarez down before pouncing on top of him to land the final shots of the bout.

 Notorious became the first ever two-weight champion in the division, replicating the success that he found in the Cage Warriors promotion where he also won the featherweight and lightweight titles in 2012.
 It’s an incredible feat that launched an incredible sporting career inside and outside the cage and showed that the Irishman is box office, no matter if he wins, loses or draws.